topos-protocol/local-erc20-messaging-infra/tests/README.md

     - `get-certificate.ts`: Retrieves the certificate from the `ToposCore.sol` contract of a subnet.
     - `send-token.ts`: Performs a token transfer transaction using the Topos Messaging Protocol, from one subnet to another, using the `ERC20Messaging.sol` contract.

-- The smart contract artifacts are copied from `topos-sequencer` container to the `./artifacts` directory.
+- The smart contract artifacts are copied from the `topos-sequencer` container to the `./artifacts` directory.
 These artifacts are then used by the TypeScript scripts to interact with the infrastructure.
-No need to copy them manually as the tests will take care of that automatically using a helper script, `./scripts/copy_contract_artifacts.sh`.
+There is no need to copy them manually, as the tests will take care of that automatically using a helper script, `./scripts/copy_contract_artifacts.sh`.